bedrocklinux/bedrocklinux-website/markdown/1.0beta1/knownissues.md

 is up to the user to determine exactly what commands should be run to make this happen and configure the system to do these manually.

+## {id="recursive-brp"} brpath can't self-reference

+Bedrock Linux's implicit filepath access, via `/bedrock/brpath`, provides an alternative view of the filesystem.
+However, due to a technical implementation limitation it locks up when attempting to show an alternative view of itself, such as the path `/bedrock/brpath/rootfs/bedrock/brpath`.
+For the time being, either remove the `rootfs` configuration item from `brp.conf` or refrain from accessing such directories.

 ## {id="nvidia-sigbus"} Nvidia proprietary driver installer SIGBUS's due to bru bug

 The Nvidia proprietary Linux driver installer dies with SIGBUS on Bedrock Linux